 The cape cobra (Naja nivea) is a highly venomous snake found in southern Africa, particularly in South Africa and in parts of Botswana and south part of Namibia.
-The species is also called the yellow cobra and sometimes South Africans call them copper cobra.
+The species is also called the yellow cobra or brown cobra and sometimes South Africans call them "koperkapel" meaning copper cobra in the Afrikaans language.

-This is a medium-sized cobra snake, with adults measuring between 120 cm (47 inches) and the maximum recorded length of 187 cm (73 inches).
+This is a medium-sized cobra, with adult snakes measuring between 120 cm (47 inches) and the maximum recorded length of 187 cm (73 inches).
 Males are only slightly larger than females.
 Their captive lifespan is around 12 to 20 years, in the wild is difficult to determine.

-The Cape cobra vary widely in coloration, ranging from yellow through golden brown to dark brown or even black, in addition individuals show a varying degree of black or pale blotches and stippling.
+The Cape cobra varies widely in coloration, ranging from yellow through golden brown to dark brown or even black, in addition, individuals show a varying degree of black or pale blotches and stippling.
 It's thought that color and markings are geographically related, but this remains unconfirmed and is possible to observe all color varieties in one location.

 Venom / Bite